Habib Wali Mohammad: Career

 Listening to these ghazals, actress Meena Kumari became a fan of his, and since she was at the time affiliated with Radio Ceylon, she had his recordings broadcast often.
-This boosted Habib Wali's sales and caused him to become a celebrity.
+This boosted the sale of Habib Wali's records and contributed to him to becoming a celebrity.

 After the independence of Pakistan in 1947, his family migrated to Pakistan and established an industrial group which includes the Shalimar Silk Mills.
 He gave most of his time to the family business, recording ghazals and geets for films in his spare time, however music was not pursued as a profession.

 However, he still sang ghazals for the music companies, including a geet written by the poet Parveen Shakir: 'Gori karath singhar'.
 In the eighties, he recorded ghazals on audio cassettes which were composed by the noted music director Nisar Bazmi and Pakistan Television, Karachi Center's music director Niaz Ahmed.
 In addition, he received offers to become a film playback singer for the Pakistani film industry.

 Habib Wali Mohammad was from an early group of singers ever to record ghazals.
 But probably because of his background and as a member of a well-established family, Habib Wali Mohammad had never pursued an aggressive and mainstream career as a singer, though he was still highly regarded among the Pakistani public.

 His famous ghazals include Bahadur Shah Zafar's 'Na kisi ki aankh ka noor hoon' and Qamar Jalalvi's 'Kab mera nasheman ahlay chaman'.
 All of his performances of the ghazals of Bahadur Shah Zafar have been very popular.

 His other well-known ghazals, include Aaj Jaane Ki Zid Na Karo.
-He also sang the famous national song, "Roshan-o-Rakhshan, Nayyar-o-Tabaan, Pakistan rahay".
+He also sang the famous national song, "Roshan-o-rakhshan, nayyar-o-tabaan, Pakistan rahay".

 Personal life

-Habib Wali Mohammad, later in his life, lived in Los Angeles California, United States with his wife, Rehana and his family, including his sons, Rizwan Wali Mohammad Tabani and Nadeem Wali Mohammad Tabani.
+Later in his life, Habib Wali Mohammad lived in Los Angeles, California, United States with his wife, Rehana, and his family, including his sons, Rizwan Wali Mohammad Tabani and Nadeem Wali Mohammad Tabani.
 Both are ghazal and geet performers in their own right.
-Anwar Wali Muhammad Tabani lives in New Jersey and the daughter Rukhsana lives in Karachi, Pakistan.
+His son Anwar Wali Muhammad Tabani lives in New Jersey and his daughter Rukhsana lives in Karachi, Pakistan.
 His brother, Ashraf W. Tabani went on to become the Chairman of Export Promotion Bureau of Pakistan and later served as the Governor of Sindh in the late 1980s.

 Discography

-Some of the ghazals, recorded in the voice of Habib Wali Mohammad are listed here below:
+Some of the ghazals, recorded in the voice of Habib Wali Mohammad are listed below: